 Each constituency may make a maximum of two requests per fiscal year.

-Each constituency may receive a maximum 1% of the combined Student Government and JAB budgets in any fiscal year.

 All petitions must be reviewed by the Executive Committee to determine if they are a valid request for Student Government funds.
 The petition must receive a unanimous vote.